neicnordic/neic2017.nordforsk.org/_workshops/bioethics.md

     - ws-1-3-morning
 ---

-## Bioethics of databanks and datasharing
+## Bioethics of Databanks and Datasharing

 Nordic committee on bioethics – workshop at the 2016 NeIC conference